 Updating the fire holograms.

 The robotic figure at the end brings an outdated image of the future.
-One of the main questions I ask myself nowadays is to what kind of technology we ultimately connect with and what is the true meaning of connection, these days.
-In Madre Drone, the outdated image of the robot symbolizes the idea to blindly follow to the future and gets replaced by the communal forces of the protest, of refusal.
+One of the main questions I ask myself nowadays is what kind of technology we ultimately connect with and what is the true meaning of connection these days.
+In Madre Drone, the outdated image of the robot symbolizes the idea of blindly follow to the future and gets replaced by the communal forces of the protest of refusal.
 Maybe that’s a non-mainstream vision of the future too?
 A vision where we learn to use our biological technologies more than depending on the flow of information coming on our technological devices.

 Some people have told me that the blind toucan has visited them in their dreams.
 Another person told me that he cried with his male eye (the right one) when seeing the video.
 These kinds of events are interesting for me, as they confirm that certain symbols transcend my personal experience and have a life of their own, being ambassadors of these multispecies resistance myths I’m portraying in the video.

 What were the two altars in the Transmediale installation representing, were they meant to be a space to pay tribute to the animals lost in the fires and to the people fighting for their rights?